-- 1. The Home Ownership Purchase Assistance and Housing Rehabilitation loans are subordinate and shall be secured by a mortgage, promissory note and deed restriction.
-The City may take a position less than second and third position to subordinate to Broward County, State, Federal Government, or private lender where necessary to aid in the provision of affordable housing.
-The City reserves all rights under the terms of the note and mortgage. - A borrower that has non-retirement assets in excess of the amount of subsidy provided by these programs is not eligible for assistance.
-The homesteaded principle residence shall not be included in the calculation of non-retirement assets. - 3.
+1. Home Ownership Purchase Assistance and Housing Rehabilitation loans are subordinate and shall be secured by a mortgage, promissory note and deed restriction.
+The City may take a position lower than second or third position to subordinate to Broward County, State, Federal Government, or private lender where necessary to aid in the provision of affordable housing.
+The City reserves all rights under the terms of the note and mortgage.

+- 2. A borrower who has non-retirement assets in excess of the amount of subsidy provided by these programs is not eligible for assistance.
+The homesteaded principle residence is excluded from the calculation of non-retirement assets. - 3.
 Property owners must maintain fire, hazard, flood, and wind storm (where applicable) insurance coverage in an amount adequate to cover replacement of the house, with the City named as loss payee. - 4.
-If the homeowner defaults on a superior mortgage, the City shall endeavor to recapture the entire amount of the City loan from the homeowner.
-In the event of a foreclosure action by the superior mortgagee, the City may pursue appropriate legal remedies against the property owner pursuant to the City's Mortgage and Promissory Note. - The City shall ensure, by way of deed restriction that properties purchased with assistance under this section remain affordable to individuals or families whose household income does not exceed the limits specified by the funding source.
-The City will follow HOME program period set forth at 24 CFR Section 92.254 (a) (4) and (5) (i) Under the terms and conditions of the City's Deferred Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty (30) years from the date of execution of the Promissory Note and Mortgage.
-Prior to the maturity date, the mortgagee shall offer the mortgagor a refinancing option, pursuant to the same terms and conditions, if mortgagor has not defaulted on any terms or conditions set forth in the Mortgage.
+If the homeowner defaults on a superior mortgage, the City shall endeavor to recapture the entire amount of the City's investment from the homeowner.
+In the event of a foreclosure action by the superior mortgagee, the City may pursue appropriate legal remedies against the property owner pursuant to the City's Mortgage and Promissory Note. - The City shall ensure, by way of deed restriction that properties 5. purchased with assistance under this section remain affordable to individuals or families whose household income does not exceed the limits specified by the funding source.
+The City will follow HOME program affordability period set forth at 24 CFR Section 92.254 (a) (4) and (5) (i) Under the terms and conditions of the City's Deferred Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty (30) years from the date of execution of the Promissory Note and Mortgage.
+Prior to the maturity date, the mortgagee shall offer the mortgagor an option to refinance, pursuant to the same terms and conditions, provided mortgagor has not defaulted on any terms or conditions set forth in the Mortgage.
 At maturity mortgagor is under no obligation to refinance the loan.
-Mortgagee may also require the principal balance of the loan to be paid, in full, at any time prior to the maturity date if mortgagor defaults on any term of the Mortgage, including if the house is sold, rented, ceases to be the primary residence of the buyer, or is transferred or conveyed by any other means of title transference.
-Any other periods required by an assisting funding source shall be applied and enforceable, if longer in duration.
-The following chart demonstrates compliance with HOME program "affordability" periods.
+Mortgagee may also require the principal balance of the loan to be paid, in full, at any time prior to the maturity date, if mortgagor defaults on any term of the Mortgage, including if the house is sold, rented, ceases to be the primary residence of the buyer, or is transferred or conveyed by any other means of title transference.
+Any other affordability periods required by an assisting funding source shall be applied and enforceable, if longer in duration.
+The following chart demonstrates compliance with HOME program "Affordability Periods".